Looking for some new things to do with kids?

 9621 Reed Mine Rd, Midland, NC

 Reed Gold Mine is another attraction popular with young prospectors.
 It’s the site of the first documented gold find in the United States.
 Self-guided tours of the mine are free.
 If you’d like to pan for gold, you can do that between April and October, for $3 per pan.
-Reed Gold Mine hosts a unique Christmas event.
-Take a candlelit tour of the underground mine tunnels, which are decorated for Christmas.
+Reed Gold Mine sometimes hosts seasonal activities, like a Candlelit Christmas Tour of the mine, or trick-or-treating in the mine.

 Greensboro Science Center